 Not a lot of research has been done in this area.
 Because so many things affect women’s sexuality, it's hard for researchers to know if vagina size and sexual pleasure are linked.

-“Our ability to understand size as it relates to sexual function is poorly understood,” Christopher Tarnay, MD, director of the division of female pelvic medicine and reconstructive surgery at the UCLA Medical Center, tells WebMD.
-“But in the last 10 to 15 years, there has been a lot more attention paid to the field of sexual medicine.”
+“Our ability to understand size as it relates to sexual function is poorly understood,” says Christopher Tarnay, MD, director of the division of female pelvic medicine and reconstructive surgery at the UCLA Medical Center.

 “It doesn’t stay one particular size,” O’Connor says.
 “It changes to accommodate whatever is going on at that time.”